Władysław Edward Kronenberg

 In 1883 in a village near Częstochowa he began the construction of a textile factory, which was soon after sold to the Austrian company Hielle and Ditrich, due to lack of profitability of the project.
 Finally, the factory under the name "Błeszno" was launched in 1885 and before the First World War was one of the biggest factories in the Kingdom of Poland.

 After the failure in the construction of factories near Czestochowa, he abandoned industrial activity and settled in Paris, where he became a composer.
 He worked mostly on patriotic songs.
 In 1881, he founded the Warsaw Music Society and was its president until 1885.

-He was married to Małgorzatą Łucją Chevreau (b.
-1859), with whom he had a daughter Marię Władysławę (1882-1914), the wife of Józef Rajmund Anny Maria, Count de Maistre.
+He was married to Marguerite Lucie Chevreau (1859-1953), with whom he had a daughter Marię Władysławę (1882-1914), the wife of Joseph Raymond Anne Marie, Count de Maistre (1879-1955).

 He died at Cannes and was buried in the cemetery of the Evangelical Reformed in Warsaw.
 The Warsaw Charity Society was left 250,000 rubles in his will.